davidmarkclements/v8-perf/readme.md

 When we always input the same type of argument into a function (say, we always pass a string), we are using that function in a monomorphic way.
 Some functions are written to be polymorphic - which means that the same parameter can be handled as different types - so maybe it can handle a string, or an array or an object and handle it accordingly.
-This can make for nice interfaces in some circumstances but has a negative impact on performance.
+This can make for nice interfaces in some circumstances but has a negative impact on performance. ("Type" is not quiete correct here, and porbably easily confused with TypeScript types, Why not use the terminology introduces above of hidden classes?)

 Let's see how monomorphic and polymorphic cases do in our benchmarks.